IPG-Automotive-UK/infofile-utils/README.md

 <details>
 <summary></b><code>setLong</code></b></summary>
-Sets a long value to an infofile for a given key.
+Sets a long value to an infofile for a given keys.

 ### Setting a single long value to an infofile: